AngleProtocol/dappkit/README.md

 }
 ```

-And use them in the code in an abstract manner, the configuration of the theme and the variables will take care of styling it:
+We then use them in the code in an abstract manner, the configuration of the theme and the variables will take care of styling it:

 ```tsx
 function AnAbstractedButton() {